cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 Suppose the solver responds with "Yes" (satisfiable) in this case.
-This is good, because the question is not so straightforward to me at least, and the solver gives a conclusive answer.
-What's more, the solver provides fairly high assurance about its responses.
-I will refrain from going into the details, but its answer is justified by **precise mathematical reasoning**.
+This is good, because the question is not so straightforward to me at least, and the solver gives a definitive answer.
+What's more, the solver provides fairly high assurance about its responses, which are justified by **precise mathematical reasoning**.
 For this example, the solver can also provide a solution, `a = 1, b = 2, c = -2`, which serves as a checkable witness to the "Yes" answer.